josephlavin/local-eventing/README.md

 }
 ```

 We can create another trait that relies on the LocalEventing trait and adds `__onLocalEvent__` methods.
-Notice how this trait makes an abstract method `_require_trait_LocalEventing`.
+Notice how this trait has an abstract method `_require_trait_LocalEventing`.
 This serves as a reminder to the developer that this trait relies on the `LocalEventing` trait to work properly.

 ```php
 trait UuidPrimaryKey